Home About SETS SETS Fleet Library Links Contact SETS Site Map

 C 3057 was used not only operated on suburban services as designed but also has history of working on local suburban services in the Newcastle – Fassifern services in the 1980’s on NC sets and later L sets after electrification reached Newcastle in 1984.

-The service was planned to be held in the refuge to allow a Newcastle bound Interurban service to overtake, however the driver accelerated towards track speed for the main line, passing two signals at stop and running off the end of the track onto the gravel adjacent to the Down Main grinding to halt with a stanchion that had been knocked down by the second carriage, D 4051, collapsing across the pantograph and pantograph well at the number 1 end of C 3057.
+On 9th July 1997, C 3057 was leading set S 91 and sustained severe structural damage in a major derailment north of Hornsby Station.
+A newly qualified driver mistook the service for being on the main line but had actually been placed in the down refuge after departing Platform 2 at Hornsby on a Berowra service during the evening peak.
+The service was planned to be held in the refuge to allow a Newcastle bound Interurban service to overtake, however the driver accelerated towards track speed for the main line, passing two signals at stop and running off the end of the track onto the gravel adjacent to the Down Main.
+The train ground to a halt, with a stanchion that had been knocked down by the second carriage, D 4051, collapsing across the pantograph and pantograph well at the number 1 end of C 3057.

 C 3057 remained in service right up until the final day of revenue service for the S set fleet, Friday 28th June 2019, operating along with preserved trailer car T 4983 on set S 140, on run number 7, in company with set S 61.